x821938/elog/README.md

 This library was created to do easy an super efficient logging from your Arduino ESP32 programs.
 It uses a ringbuffer to handle logging extremely fast.
 This means that you can leave the log statements in your code with pretty much no performance impact!
 - Log to any Serial (0, 1, 2 or soft serial)
 - Log to SD-card
+- Log to internal SPIFFS flash memory in ESP32
 - Multiple log output
 - SD-card hotplug.
 You can just eject it and reinsert it.
 Logging will continue.
 - Very fast logging with no busy waiting!